Is this a thing?

 During this time, your hormones go through some ups and downs, causing often uncomfortable symptoms.

-The name for this chapter?
+The name of this chapter?
 Perimenopause.

 And here’s where we arrive at the itch.